nestordemeure/nestordemeure.github.io/content/cooking/savoury/weekday_meal/pasta_spinash.md

 ## Credits:

-While this dish's name is the combination of Spaghetti Aglio E Olio and the Italian word for spinach, it is in fact inspired by wanting to do a pasta dish with spinach and having seen [this Cacio E Pepe recipe](https://youtu.be/ntZebCEnjmI?list=PL_f8scwrXT8ut7l5Pu8x-YbWsLGo1uWsx) recently.
+While this dish's name is the combination of *Spaghetti Aglio E Olio* and the Italian word for spinach, it is inspired by wanting to do a pasta dish with spinach and having seen [this Cacio E Pepe recipe](https://youtu.be/ntZebCEnjmI?list=PL_f8scwrXT8ut7l5Pu8x-YbWsLGo1uWsx) recently.
 The desire to do a pasta dish with spinach and garlic was born from remembering a surprisingly good spinach and garlic dish I had a few years ago.